This update was posted on 12/23/2018.

 to a different address your antenna will almost certainly need to be reprogrammed to talk to a different

-of the old 130 meg radios are now 450 meg radios.
-While the new equipment will talk in compatibility mode
+of the old 130 megabit radios on the towers are now 450 megabit radios.
+While the new tower equipment will talk to your

-to your old home equipment, you may want to ask is if you qualify for an upgrade to the new higher speed equipment.
+home in compatibility mode, you may want to ask us if you qualify to upgrade to the new higher speed system.
 Generally,

 the upgrade can be done for $100 depending on how your old equipment was mounted and whether the slightly heavier new

 ||Price per Month: